 That’s a lot of islands, but only 170 of them are populated.
 The other islands are uninhabited.

-6. 40% of the total population of Greece is residing in the capital Athens
+6. 40% of the total population of Greece reside in its capital Athens

-While tourists mostly think of the islands, most Greeks actually live in the capital or Thessaloniki.
+While tourists mostly think of the Greek islands, most Greeks actually live in the capital or Thessaloniki, which is the second-largest city in Greece.
 40% of the total population lives in Athens.
-Some of them also work on the islands during summer, but many of them live in Athens.
+Some of them also work on the islands during the summer, but many of them live in Athens.

 7. Ikaria is one of the world’s blue zones where people have the longest lifespans

 Do you want to live a long and healthy life?
 Then you should head to Ikaria and learn from the best.
 Ikaria is what the scientists call a “blue zone” where people have the longest lifespans in the world.